BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Abstract

 \section{Abstract}

-Autoscaling is a technology to automatically scale the resources provided to their applications without human intervention to guarantee runtime Quality of Service (QoS) while saving costs.
-However, user-facing cloud applications serve dynamic workloads that often exhibit variable and contain bursts, posing challenges to autoscaling for maintaining QoS within Service-Level Objectives (SLOs).
+Autoscaling is a technology that automatically scales resources for applications without human intervention to ensure runtime Quality of Service (QoS) while reducing costs.
+However, user-facing cloud applications serve dynamic workloads that often exhibit variability and contain bursts, posing challenges to autoscaling in maintaining QoS within Service-Level Objectives (SLOs).
 Conservative strategies risk over-provisioning, while aggressive ones may cause SLO violations, making it more challenging to design effective autoscaling.
-This paper introduces BAScaler, a Burst-Aware Autoscaling framework for containerized cloud services or applications under complex workloads, combining multi-level machine learning (ML) techniques to mitigate SLO violations while saving costs.
-BAScaler incorporates a novel prediction-based burst detection mechanism that distinguishes between predictable periodic workload spikes and actual bursts.
-When bursts are detected, BAScaler appropriately overestimates them and allocates resources accordingly to address the rapid growth in resource demand.
-On the other hand, BAScaler employs reinforcement learning to rectify potential inaccuracies in resource estimation, enabling more precise resource allocation during non-bursts.
-Experiments across ten real-world workloads demonstrate BAScaler's effectiveness, achieving a 57\% average reduction in SLO violations and cutting resource costs by 10\% compared to other prominent methods.
+This paper introduces BASE, a burst-adaptive autoscaling framework that leverages a stacked ensemble of machine learning models to mitigate SLO violations and reduce costs for containerized services and applications operating under time-varying workloads.
+BASE incorporates a novel prediction-based burst detection mechanism that distinguishes between predictable workload spikes and actual uncertain bursts.
+When bursts are detected, BASE appropriately overestimates them and allocates resources accordingly to address the rapid growth in resource demand.
+On the other hand, BASE employs reinforcement learning to rectify potential inaccuracies in resource estimation, enabling more precise resource allocation during non-burst periods.
+Experiments across ten real-world workloads demonstrate BASE's effectiveness, achieving a significant reduction in SLO violations with lower resource costs compared to other prominent methods.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{